 If you love adventure, I definitely recommend Algonquin Provincial Park in Canada.
 This National Park located between Georgian Bay and Ottawa River was the first National Park to be established in Canada and is an expansive 7000 kilometres of lakes, rivers and forests.

-Not only is it perfect for canoeing, kayaking, ATV’ing, mountain biking and hiking but it’s even better explored in the autumn months when the Ontario province transforms into a rusty-coloured landscape of Ontario fall colours that reflect of the waters edge.
+Not only is it perfect for canoeing, kayaking, ATV’ing, mountain biking and hiking but it’s even better explored in the autumn months when the Ontario province transforms into a rusty-coloured landscape of Ontario fall colours that reflect off the edge of the water.

 It may be synonymous with vampires but Transylvania really isn’t all that scary.
 Bursting with castles, a visit to Peles Castle is even more spectacular surrounded by autumn colours, and you simply have to visit ‘Dracula's castle' on your Romania trip.